William C. Dudley: Economic views

 Dudley pioneered the importance of financial conditions in assessing the appropriate stance of monetary policy.
 He also led an effort by the NY Fed to highlight the importance of improving culture and conduct in the financial services industry.
 He has stressed the importance of incentives.
 Incentives drive conduct and behavior and this helps establish the social norms that define culture.

 In 2002, Dudley wrote the Federal Reserve should have "tightened policy earlier and more aggressively during the 1996-1999 period", with the hope that the downward forces would not have been so intense after the collapse of the stock market that began in 2000.

 Dudley was criticized for remarks over food inflation in 2011 when he argued that you have to look at all prices when looking at inflation.
 He noted that some prices like the iPad were effectively falling as the next generation was twice as powerful at the same price.
 A member of the crowd shouted "I can't eat an iPad".

 When asked about the drop in the stock market on February 8, 2018, Dudley said, "So far, I'd say this is small potatoes."

 In December 2020, Dudley noted that an inflation scare was likely.
 Base effects and supply chain disruptions were likely to push inflation well above 2%.
 Dudley also highlighted the flaws in the Fed’s new long-term monetary framework, pointing out that how the Fed operationalized its new 2% average inflation targeting regime meant that it would be slow to tighten monetary policy.
 The likely result would be the Fed forced to respond more aggressively later, resulting in higher short-term rates and, ultimately, a greater risk of a hard landing and recession.

+He led the Group of Thirty team that published: Bank Failures and Contagion: Lender of Last Resort, Liquidity and Risk Management (January 2024).
+He also was the author of the Bretton Woods Committee report: A Dual Strategy to Transform Cross-Border Payments (December 2024).
+In addition, he has been a Bloomberg opinion columnist since 2019.

 Personal

-Together with his wife Ann, Dudley has been a resident of Cranford, New Jersey, where he has been an active community volunteer.
+Together with his wife Ann, Dudley has been a resident of Cranford, New Jersey, where his wife has been an active community volunteer.